Simon Swig: Biography

-Swig was born in Pren (now called Prienai), Lithuania, close to the Belarus border, in 1862.
+Swig was born in Pren (now called Prienai), Russian Empire in 1862.
 In 1875, when Swig was 13, he immigrated to the United States.
 He quickly saw success in the U.S. banking industry, promptly earning enough to bring his parents to the United States.
 As his banking career grew, Swig also became involved in politics in his adopted home state of Massachusetts.

 Swig died on July 30, 1939, at the age of 76, of generalized arteriosclerosis and essential hypertension, at the Chase Convalescent Home in Taunton, Massachusetts, where he was living at that time.

 Financial career

 In the early 20th century, Swig became Vice President of the Tremont Trust Company, in Boston, Massachusetts, which soon became known colloquially as "Simon Swig's Bank."
 Swig installed his son, Benjamin Swig, as the bank's treasurer.
-Alongside Tremont, Swig also gained control of the Tamiami Banking Company in 1926.
+Alongside Tremont, Swig also gained control of the Tamiami Banking of Company of Miami, Florida in 1926.

 Swig was a popular figure in the Boston banking world, but rose to prominence for his involvement in uncovering Charles Ponzi's banking irregularities known as the "Ponzi Scheme."